 Pakistan, despite its obsession with Kashmir, maintained the ceasefire for over 16 years (1949 to 1965) was due to two factors: India had a strong and stable government under a towering leader and the western front, unlike the eastern border, was well fortified.
 Jawaharlal Nehru died in May 1964 and by the end of the year Pakistan had finalised plans to seize Kashmir by force.
 The defeat of the Indian Army by the Chinese in 1962 and Nehru’s death had given the Pakistanis the erroneous impression that India was vulnerable.
 Borders remained volatile all through out the 1950s and 60s.

 Much less is known of the battle of Rann of Kutch which was conceived by the Pakistani military as a “trial run” before launching a full-scale war to annexe Kashmir.
-Early in January 1965, Ayub Khan, who had assumed power following a coup in 1958, had legitimised his rule and was in full command as President of Pakistan.
+In Pakistan, Iskander Mirza, the then president, abrogated the Constitution in 1958 and declared martial law only to be deposed by Gen Ayub Khan (who was almost court-martialled for cowardice during the Burma campaign under General William Slims).
+In early January 1965, Ayub Khan defeated Fatima Jinnah, sister of Mohd Ali Jinnah, in an unfairly conducted election.
 He chose the Rann of Kutch as the area for the Pakistan Army’s “trial operation” against India.
 He raised a claim of about 3,500 square miles of territory in this area which, according to his foreign minister Zulfikar Ali Bhutto, was in the “adverse possession” of India.

 In January 1965, an Indian police patrol noticed that an 18-mile long track, running within the Indian territory and connecting Ding (in Pakistan) with Surai (in India), was being patrolled by Pakistanis border guards on the plea that it lay within the Pakistani side of the border.
 The Indian police expelled the Pakistani guards and destroyed the outposts they had erected to secure the area.
 A further incident of violation of Indian territory by Pakistani patrols took place in February 1965.
 When the Indian government lodged a protest, the Pakistan foreign office denied any such violation and claimed that the area in proximity to Kanjarkot had been in the continued possession of Pakistan since August 1947.